neelay-16/S3-Bucket/README.md

 1. AWS Account: You'll need an AWS account with the necessary permissions to create S3 buckets.
 2. Python: Ensure that you have Python installed on your system.
-3. Boto3 Library: Install the Boto3 library using pip:
+3. Boto3 Library: Install the Boto3 library using pip

 # Preview